On July 25, people across the world will mark the second World Drowning Prevention Day

 Drowning is among the ten leading causes of death for children and young people aged 1-24 years in every region of the world.

-On World Drowning Prevention Day we asked all Australians to join us in taking action to end drowning
+On World Drowning Prevention Day we are asking all the community to do one thing to prevent drowning

-Every small step we individually take can help save lives.
+Every small step we take can help save lives.

 We are asking Aquatic Facilities across Australia to help promote World Drowning Prevention Day